solidi/writing/34-building-a-popular-half-life-mod-during-the-rise-of-counter-strike.md

 ![Valve’s Hammer and mapping tools, and my first map attempt, [Training Facility](https://github.com/solidi/hl-mods/tree/b57c4f608782014af36b88587f894c892829be76/cold-ice/maps/training).
 I remember thinking, “this place needs a swimming pool.”
 And so, I created one.](images/34-13.gif)
 ![](images/34-14.gif)

-I wore many different “hats” while experimenting with modding.
-One day I would be working on developing a web page to market the modification, the following day, I would be plugging a [vbsp](https://developer.valvesoftware.com/wiki/Source_BSP_File_Format) ray trace “leak” on compiling a map.
-The next day I would be editing the game mechanics.
+I wore many different "hats" while experimenting with modding.
+One day I'd develop a web page to market the modification, the following day, I'd plug a [vbsp](https://developer.valvesoftware.com/wiki/Source_BSP_File_Format) ray trace "leak" to compile a map.
+The next day I'd code new game mechanics.
 The intensity of the exploration sapped a majority of hours away from socializing in High School.

 ![Half-Life model viewer, .pak explorer, and sprite mapping tools.
 USAS-12 Shotgun model by Coconutmonkey28.](images/34-15.gif)
 ![](images/34-16.png)